rim-osman/Data-Analysis-Portfolio/README.md

-# Rim-Osman - Data Analyst Portfolio
+# Rim Osman - Data Analyst Portfolio
 ## About
 Hi, I'm **Rim Osman**, a Data and Business Analyst with 3+ years of experience helping organizations make sense of their data.